Skip to content

 Table of Contents

-If you are a small business, the Australian Consumer Law’s unfair contract terms provisions will apply to you.
-The provisions aims to protect businesses and consumers with limited bargaining power from being disadvantaged by unfair contracts.
-As you sign contracts with consumers or other small businesses, you should ensure any contractual terms do not violate the provisions.
-This article explains five key examples of unfair contract terms to review in your standard form contracts.
+If you are a small business, the Australian Consumer Law’s unfair contract terms provisions apply to you.
+The provisions aim to protect businesses and consumers with limited bargaining power from being disadvantaged by unfair contracts.
+As you sign contracts with consumers or other small businesses, you should ensure that any contractual terms do not violate the provisions.
+This article will explain five key examples of unfair contract terms to review in your standard form contracts.

 When Do the Unfair Contract Terms Apply?

-The unfair contract terms regime applies to consumer contracts and small business contracts that are a standard form contract.
+The unfair contract terms regime in the Australian Consumer Law applies to consumer contracts and small business contracts that are a standard form contract.

-• prepared by one side before they speak with the other side;
+• one party prepared the contract before speaking to the other side;

-For small businesses, a standard form contract must not contain unfair contract terms if it covers parties that are either:
+If you are a small business, a standard form contract must not contain unfair contract terms if the other party is:

 The Australian Consumer and Competition Commission (ACCC) has successfully taken businesses to court over unfair contract terms.
 They also negotiate with businesses to remove alleged unfair terms from contracts.
-Here are five terms that you should review when preparing your standard form contracts.
+Below, we discuss five terms that you should review when preparing your standard form contracts.

 1. Automatic Renewal Clauses